Berkshire identifies Buffett successor, not by name

 Warren Buffett told investors on Saturday the Berkshire Hathaway board has identified his successor, easing some shareholder concern about the future of the company once the famed 81-year-old investor steps down as chief executive.

 Buffett did not disclose who the next CEO will be in his annual letter to Berkshire shareholders.
-But he began the dispatch with the succession topic, one that's been a huge issue for shareholders for years.
+But he began the letter with the succession topic - one that's been a huge issue for shareholders for years.

-He then delved into familiar Buffett themes - namely his continued appetite for deals, his preference for stocks over treasuries and gold, and his bullish view on the U.S. economy.

 The Omaha, Nebraska, company has said little about who would step in for the "Oracle of Omaha" and the letter contained the most information to date: Buffett made clear there is a chosen replacement for him now rather than a list from which the board could pick.